stiwwelll/kremanski_jekyll/lunch.md

 &nbsp;

-… happy sunny days that can only get better with or delicious food:
+… happy sunny days :) come and enjoy with our food:

 * QUINOA SUPREME SALAD with green kale and baby spinach topped with roasted pumpkin seeds mix and balsamico vinagrette dressing (7,5)